A School for the Lord's Service

 Founded by Fr Herbert Kelly in 1893, and best known in connection with Kelham theological college.

 Today the operations of SSM are centred at St Antony’s Priory, Durham, which offers spiritual accompaniment and training for spiritual directors, hospitality for groups and individuals, and a varying programme of other activities.
-The Priory is also home to the Herbert Kelly Institute for Anglican religious life, providing an extensive theological library, archival and research resources and regular speaker events.
 Overnight accommodation is available in the Cottage guesthouse, which has four self-catering rooms for people wishing to spend a few days on retreat.

 St Antony’s Priory